A-Kerim/SyntheticData4VideoStabilization_WACV_2024/README.md

 matrix estimation CNN.

 ## Abstract
-Video stabilization plays a central role to improve videos quality.
-However, despite the substantial progress made by these methods, they were, mainly, tested under standard weather and lighting conditions, and may perform poorly under adverse conditions.
-In this paper, we propose a synthetic-aware adverse weather robust algorithm for video stabilization that does not require real data and can be trained only on synthetic data.
-We also present Silver, a novel rendering engine to generate the required training data with an automatic ground-truth extraction procedure.
-Our approach uses the specially generated synthetic data for training an affine transformation matrix estimator avoiding the feature extraction issues faced by current methods.
-Additionally, since no video stabilization datasets under adverse conditions are available, we propose the novel VSAC105Real dataset for evaluation.
+Stabilization plays a central role in improving the quality of videos.
+However, current methods perform poorly under adverse conditions.
+In this paper, we propose a synthetic-aware adverse weather video stabilization algorithm that dispenses real data for training, relying solely on synthetic data.
+Our approach leverages specially generated synthetic data to avoid the feature extraction issues faced by current methods.
+To achieve this, we present a novel data generator to produce the required training data with an automatic ground-truth extraction procedure.
+We also propose a new dataset, VSAC105Real, and compare our method to five recent video stabilization algorithms using two benchmarks.
+Our method generalizes well on real-world videos across all weather conditions and does not require large-scale synthetic training data.
-We compare our method to five state-of-the-art video stabilization algorithms using two benchmarks.
-Our results show that current approaches perform poorly in at least one weather condition, and, even training in a small dataset with synthetic data only, we achieve the best performance in terms of stability average score, distortion score, success rate, and average cropping ratio when considering all weather conditions.
-Hence, our video stabilization model generalizes well on real-world videos and does not require large-scale synthetic training data to converge.

 ## Code, Datasets, and Simulator